Introduction to SSL Manager

 SSL Manager allows you to verify if your certificate has been set up.

-Click the “Back” return to the SSL Manager main page.
+Click the “Back” and return to the SSL Manager main page.